Fuco1/smartparens/README.md

-<span style="font-size: 26px;">Since the readme file spanned more than 600 lines and grew very unorganized and difficult to manage, documentation has moved to [github smartparens wiki][wiki]</span>
+# Since the readme file spanned more than 600 lines and grew very unorganized and difficult to manage, documentation has moved to [github smartparens wiki][wiki].

 # Smartparens